internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 0: fingerprint with regard to the full certificate
 1: fingerprint with regard to the public key

-**Matching type**: information about the hashing mechanism used for fingeeprint regarding this TLSA record.
+**Matching-Type**: information about the hashing mechanism used for fingeeprint regarding this TLSA record.
 0: no hasing, full information
 1: SHA2-256 hash
 2: SHA2-512 hash